Should you purchase a tarp or a footprint? It’s a common dilemma faced by campers. But the answer is quite simple –

 Many campers prefer the DIY option as it allows them to choose every aspect of the tarp – size, material, features, and price.

-What Is The Perfect Size of A Footprint?
+What is the Perfect Size of a Footprint? – FAQs

 A footprint should be a perfect match or slightly shorter than your tent base.
 Most experts will recommend a few inches shorter dimensions.